jeansblog/ADXL355/README.md

 # ADXL355 for Jetson TX2
-Minimal Python class and C code to read data from an ADXL355 accelerometer
+Python and C code to read data from an ADXL355 accelerometer

 NVIDIA jetson  install